Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

     }</facet_test>
 ```

-it returns a list of all publishers with the numbers of times their publications occur in the corpus, even though we do not perform any explicit counting in our XQuery code.
+it returns a list of all publishers with the numbers of times they occur in the corpus, even though we do not perform any explicit counting in our XQuery code.
 The output is sorted in descending order by frequency, and then subsorted alphabetically by publisher name:

 ```xml
 <facet_test>